The Pan-STARRS1 Database and Data Products

 \subsubsection{Chip and Camera Stages}

-The first stage takes the raw images, generally 60 FITS files, one FITS file per OTA , and detrends them.
-This stage is called the {\em chip} stage, and analysis is done per chip.
-This involves applying the dark, flat, bias, background correction, etc., as described in the detrend paper \citep{Waters2017}, as well as to find the sources and do photometry on them using {\em psphot} \citep{Magnier2017b}.
-The next step, called camera stage, is to mosaic the {\em chip} processing together, to do basic astrometry on the image, to generate a binary FITS table called an {\em smf} file which holds the catalog information for the image.
+The first step, called ``chip'' stage, takes the raw images, generally 60 FITS files, one FITS file per OTA, and detrends them, one chip per computing job.
+Dark, flat, bias, background and other corrections, as described in the detrend paper \citep{Waters2017}, are applied to each chip image, followed by finding the sources and doing photometry on them using {\em psphot} \citep{Magnier2017b}.
+The next step, called ``camera'' stage, is to mosaic the {\em chip} processing together, to do basic astrometry on the image, and to generate a binary FITS table, called an {\em smf} file, which holds the catalog information for the image.
 The end product of {\em camera} produces the catalog {\em smf} files which are later ingested into a relational database (DVO) for internal use.
 These 2 stages are represented as the ``ipp processing" $\rightarrow$ ``camera" steps in Figure~\ref{fig:revisedipptopsps}.
 Camera stage products are available to the user as the 'Detection' tables, starting with DR2.